 As a result of this specialized focus, our team members are leading experts in the field.
 Our specialists work together to provide expert, individualized care for each patient.

 Your Care Team: Experts in Heart Transplant Care

-Cardiologists - physicians who specializes in heart failure and other heart conditions that lead to transplantation.
-Cardiologists will help manage your condition before and after transplant surgery or surgery to implant a left ventricular assist device (LVAD).
+- Cardiologists and surgeons: These specialized physicians treat heart failure and other heart conditions that lead to transplantation.
+They help manage your condition before and after transplant surgery or surgery to implant a left ventricular assist device (LVAD).

-Nurse coordinators - nurses who organize all aspects of care provided to you before and after the transplant.
-The nurse coordinator will provide patient education and will coordinate the diagnostic testing and help make sure you receive all necessary follow-up care.
-All our nurses are CCTC certified (certified clinical transplant coordinator).
+- Nurse coordinators: Nurse coordinators organize all aspects of your care before and after the transplant.
+They educate you about the entire process, coordinate diagnostic testing and help make sure you receive all necessary follow-up care.
+Many of our nurses are CCTC certified (certified clinical transplant coordinator).

-Social workers - professionals who will help your family deal with many issues that may arise including lodging and transportation, finances and legal issues.
+- Social workers and financial coordinators: These professionals will help you and your family manage lodging and transportation, finances and legal issues.

-Pharmacists - dedicated pharmacists have extensive experience with medications for transplant patients and will monitor your medications while you are in the hospital and at clinic visits.
+- Pharmacists: Our dedicated pharmacists will monitor your medications while you are in the hospital and at clinic visits.

-Primary care physician - Your primary care physician and primary referring cardiologist are a critical part of the transplant team.
-You need to maintain a relationship with your primary care physician and/or cardiologist since they will be a vital part of your general care.
-Your transplant specialist, cardiologist and primary care physician will work together to provide continuing care to you following transplant.
+- Primary care physician or referring cardiologist: Your primary care physician and primary referring cardiologist are a critical part of the transplant team.
+They will work with your transplant team to provide continuing care to you following transplant.